-CCTV Industry history
+CCTV Industry History

-At an ancient time when CCTV Industry was not there, people hire a guard to monitor but it was an impossible task to monitor every second. human monitoring failed where the environment was not suitable for human, like in a lab, or in a small cave.
-So a requirement comes into existence and takes a shape of CCTV monitoring system.
+At an ancient time when CCTV Industry was not there, people hire a guard to monitor but it was an impossible task to monitor every second. human monitoring failed where the environment was not suitable for humans, like in a lab, or in a small cave.
+So a requirement comes into existence and takes a shape of a CCTV monitoring system.

 1949: First Commercial use

 1970 was the year when VCR came into existence.
 VCR was a unique way to record the footage and erase it.
-It was also easy to install as the comparison to the big magnetic drum.
+It was also easy to install as a comparison to the big magnetic drum.

-This tool allowed several cameras to record at the same time and viewed from just one monitor.
+This tool allowed several cameras to record at the same time and be viewed from just one monitor.
 The introduction of multiplexing meant CCTV was now more efficient.
-It is also a big revolution in CCTV industry.
+It is also a big revolution in the CCTV industry.

 2014: IP cameras takeover